-Once a future professional has received five (5) coaching sessions, the future professional may be suspended from school for five (5) days.
-If a future professional receives two (2) more coaching sessions after re-admission from a five (5) day suspension, the future professional's enrollment may be permanently terminated.
-A future professional may be terminated without prior coaching sessions for improper and/or immoral conduct.
+Once a Future Professional has received five (5) coaching sessions, the Future Professional may be suspended from school for five (5) days.
+Suspended Future Professionals will be required to pay the administrative re-entry fee.
+If a Future Professional receives two (2) more coaching sessions after re-admission from a five (5) day suspension, the Future Professional's enrollment may be permanently terminated.
+A Future Professional may be terminated without prior coaching sessions for improper and/or immoral conduct.
 Refer to the school Future Professional Advisory form.

-When monitoring future professionals for unofficial withdrawals, the school is required to count any days that a future professional was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the future professional will be returning to school.
+When monitoring Future Professionals for unofficial withdrawals, the school is required to count any days that a Future Professional was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the Future Professional will be returning to school.

 We believe in providing a quality environment with an exceptional educational program.
 This framework gives everyone the opportunity to enjoy the experience!
-The entire staff appreciates the future professionals' respect of these guidelines.
+The entire staff appreciates the Future Professionals' respect of these guidelines.